-Volkswagen's bestselling Audi under microscope after EU emissions tests
+VW's bestselling Audi under microscope after EU emissions tests

 Audi also came under scrutiny last month over whether some gasoline vehicles have separate software that lowered carbon dioxide emissions.

-(Reporting by Alissa De Carbonnel and Tom Koerkemeier; Additional reporting by Jan Schwartz; Writing by Andreas Cremer; Editing by David Goodman)
+Reporting by Alissa De Carbonnel and Tom Koerkemeier; Additional reporting by Jan Schwartz and Andreas Cremer.; Writing by Andreas Cremer; Editing by David Goodman and Adrian Croft